TylerJEShelton/100_days_of_code_python/README.md

 ### Day 8

 Day 8's project was a simple command line take on Caesar's Cipher that asked the user if they wanted to encode or decode an inputted text and how many characters they wanted it to shift.

+### Day 9

+Day nine introduced Dictionaries and we used them to create a simple command line auction program.